Bug Hall: Life and career

+Personal life

-In 2013 Bug Hall converted to Catholicism and in 2020 left Hollywood.
-In 2021 he released a YouTube video explaining that he had moved to a farm in the Midwest with his wife and daughter and that the family were to take a vow of poverty.
+In 2013, Hall converted to Catholicism, later leaving Hollywood in 2020.
+In 2021, Hall stated that he and his family had moved to a farm in the Midwest, so as to undertake a vow of poverty.

-Legal trouble and controversy

-In June 2020, Bug Hall was arrested for inhaling an air duster which a police investigation ruled as an attempted alcohol poisoning.
-An outlet from TMZ stated that Hall's family were the ones who made the report and that Hall himself admitted to inhaling from cans.

-In December 2022, Hall was permanently banned on Twitter for posting Tweets related the support of Marital rape as a method of Parenting and Corporal punishment of minors.
+In December 2022, Hall was temporarily banned on Twitter after posting Tweets in support of marital duty and corporal punishment of minors, regarding his two daughters.
 He followed up on the ban through his Instagram stating: "The truth will always be unpopular.
 The truthful will always be persecuted.
 But eternity will always be sweet".
+In September 2024, Hall was criticized for referring to his daughters as "dishwashers" in an X post regarding the birth of his first son, whom he called his "heir".

+2020 arrest

+In June 2020, Hall was arrested for inhaling an air duster and was charged with a misdemeanor possession for use to inhale or ingest a volatile chemical.
+He was held and released on a $1,500 bond at Parker County Jail.
+TMZ reported that Hall's family were the ones who made the report and that Hall himself admitted to inhaling from cans.